astorDev/backi/continuous/article/index.md

 }
 ```

-This is almost all the changes we'll need to do in this section.
+These are almost all the changes we'll need to do in this section.
 The only thing left is to update our `Registration` utility to register our iteration with the proper scope:

 ```csharp
 services.AddScoped<TIteration>();